samuelkubai/workshopper/README.md

 3. Build the start command - Completed
 4. Build the chapter listing functionality - Completed
 5. Build the starting of a new chapter functionality - Completed
-6. Build the running of a submission - In progress
+6. Build the running of a submission - Completed
-7. Build the verification a submission
+7. Build the verification a submission - Completed